 Music Environmental songs.
-Write lyrics and compose music.
-Protest songs.
-Freedom to listen to music of one's own choice.
+Write lyrics and Freedom to listen to music of one's own choice.
 Music from other cultures, e.g. Brazil.

-War World 2 songs to promote solidarity etc. Physical Education Rules of behaviour for PE.
-The rules of a game.
+compose music. own choice.
+War World 2 songs

+Protest songs. to promote solidarity etc.

+Physical Rules of behaviour Joining in and Respect for the

+Education for PE. making choices. effort and

+The rules of a contribution of others.

+game.
 Fair play.
-Use of performance enhancing drugs.
-Joining in and making choices.
-Respect for the effort and contribution of others.
-Inclusive curriculum.
-Sport for all.
+Inclusive

+Use of curriculum.

+performance Sport for all.

+enhancing drugs.

 French French and UK law.
 Respect for other cultures.

-Religious Education Women in the Old Testament.
-The role of Britain in making known the teaching of the Bible across the world.
-Respect for those who have special texts that differ to one's own.
-Christian festivals across the world.
-PSHE Choosing class rules.
-School Council elections.
-Keeping class and school rules.
-Responsible behaviour and recognising the right of others to choose.
-Responsible behaviour and recognising the right of others to choose.
+Religious Women in the Old Respect for those

+Education Testament. who have special

+Zaacaton The role of Britain texts that differ to

+in making known one's own.

+the teaching of the Christian festivals

+Bible across the world. across the world.

+PSHE Choosing class Keeping class and Responsible Responsible

+rules. school rules. behaviour and behaviour and

+School Council recognising the recognising the

+elections. right of others to choose. right of others to choose.

+choose. choose.

 Year Group 6 Democracy Rule of Law Individual Liberty Mutual Respect English Debate (Y6 competition) and discussion work.
 Persuasive writing.
 Journalism.
 Mystery narrative.
 Journalism.
 Recount.
 Debate and discussion.
 Autobiography and biography.
 Journalism.
 Communicate ideas and give reasons.
 Choose books to read.
 Bent and discussion.
 Autobiography and biography.
 Journalism.
 Louis Saachar, Holes.
 Learn about cultures through reading.
 Maths Decision making, data collection.
 Concept of proportion - majority / minority.
 Mathematical rules.
 Working together.
 Mathematics as a universal language irrespective of beliefs.
 Science Allocating roles for group tasks.
 Staying alive.
 Electricity.
 Health and Safety rules.
 Staying Alive.
 We are Changing.
 Impact of diet, exercise, drugs and lifestyle.
 Genetics and genetic engineering.
 Staying Alive.
 We are changing.
 Group work in practical sessions.
 Computer Science Freedom of information.
 Internet search.
 Social networking.
 Rules of behaviour when using the internet. e-Safety.
 Age requirements for social networks.
 Illegal downloads.
 Rules for use of equipment. e-Safety.
 How images can be distorted.
 Keeping personal data safe.
-Develop digital literacy.
-Freedom of information.
 Respect the work of others.
 Group work.
 Respect the privacy of others when online - their passwords, personal details and files.
 Design Technology Health and Safety rules.
 How technology has an impact on the liberty of individuals - e.g. the creation of dams and flooding, house clearance for railways.
 Respect for the work of others.
 Working together.
 History Early civilisations.
 Mayan society.
 The Vikings.
 Rule of Law among Mayans, Egyptians.
-The Vikings: rules, last and punishments.
-The main events of Britain's journey from mono to being multi- cultural.
+The Vikings: rules, last and punishments. in past societies.
+The main events of Britain's journey from mono to being multicultural.
 Tolerance in past cultures: Mayans, Vikings.
 Geography Democracy and Parliament.
 European Parliament.
 Global goals.
 Democracy and UK Parliament.
 European Parliament.
 Global goals.
 The basic right to water.
 Drought and flooding.
 Global warming.
 Globalisation.
 Recognition that not everyone has clean water to drink.
 Art Freedom to choose the response to and starting point and themes in projects.
 Freedom to express personal opinions of art.
 Freedom to create art.
 Copyright issues when researching images and information.
 Individual creativity.
 Express and share views.
 Peer assessment and constructive criticism.
 Art from other cultures: Mayan and Egyptian.
 Music Rules of how and when to play an instrument.
 Freedom to listen to music of one's own choice.
 Music from other cultures.
 Rules of how and when to play.